Objectives: To study changes in coronary artery surgery practice in the years spanning publication of cardiac surgery mortality data in the UK.

-Conclusions Publication of cardiac surgery mortality data in the UK has been associated with decreased risk adjusted mortality on retrospective analysis of a large patient database.
-There is no evidence of decreased numbers of high risk patients undergoing surgery because mortality rates are published.
+Conclusions: Publication of cardiac surgery mortality data in the UK has been associated with decreased risk adjusted mortality on retrospective analysis of a large patient database.
+There is no evidence that fewer high risk patients are undergoing surgery because mortality rates are published.

 Statistics from Altmetric.com

 There has been an initiative to create public accountability for cardiac surgery results in the UK.
 In 2001, the public inquiry into the events at Bristol Royal Infirmary, Bristol, UK concluded that patients should have access to “the relative performance of the Trust … and the consultant units within the Trust”.1 Also, in 2001, the Dr Foster organisation, Leeds, UK published “named cardiac surgical hospitals” mortality for coronary artery surgery throughout the UK (http://www.drfoster.co.uk, accessed 2 February 2007).
 In March 2005, named surgeon mortality data for coronary artery surgery for all UK surgeons were published by the Guardian newspaper, after a request under the newly introduced Freedom of Information Act (http://society.guardian.co.uk/nhsperformance/story/0,,1439210,00.html, accessed 2 February 2007).
 In April 2006 a website was launched by the Healthcare Commission and the Society of Cardiothoracic Surgeons of Great Britain and Ireland, which provided cardiac surgery mortality data for the public. (http://heartsurgery.healthcarecommission.org.uk, accessed 2 February 2007).